Skip to content

 Error Model

 In Pipelex, an error is data, not a control-flow accident.
-Every failure is classified once — at the layer that knows the most about it — and that classification travels intact to every consumer: the human reading a Rich panel, the agent parsing JSON, the Temporal retry engine, and the HTTP adapter picking a status code.
+Every failure is classified once — at the layer that knows the most about it — and that classification travels intact to every consumer: the human reading a Rich panel, the agent parsing JSON, a distributed worker's retry engine, and the HTTP adapter picking a status code.

-This page covers the contract that makes that possible: the ErrorReport schema, the classification enums, how inference workers classify SDK exceptions, how classification survives every wrapping layer, and how it crosses the Temporal boundary.
+This page covers the contract that makes that possible: the ErrorReport schema, the classification enums, how inference workers classify SDK exceptions, how classification survives every wrapping layer, and how it survives serialization across a distributed worker boundary.

 Design Principle